moadel321/Agents-Factory-V2/README.md

 ## Terminal behavior and optional follow‑ups

-- Terminal transitions (`to_node_id: null`) are handled by `_handle_terminal()`, which runs post‑call analysis (if configured) and ends the room.
+- Terminal transitions (`to_node_id: null`) are handled by `_handle_terminal()`, which ends the room.
-- You may add an optional “post‑completion prompt” node (e.g., ask “Anything else I can help with?”) with two edges: one to FAQ/help and one terminal edge.
+- You may add an optional "post‑completion prompt" node (e.g., ask "Anything else I can help with?") with two edges: one to FAQ/help and one terminal edge.

 ---